-The extensive study, which offers a fresh analysis of the gender pay gap across multiple sectors, has revealed that the average female employee is paid approximately 9.1 per cent less that her average male counterparts.
+The extensive study, which offers a fresh analysis of the gender pay gap across multiple sectors, has revealed that the average female employee is paid approximately 9.1 per cent less than her average male counterparts.

 However, in some sectors – including banking and financial services – the rift can be as wide as 32 per cent, the report claims.

-The ONS’ research revealed that approximately two thirds (61 per cent) of Britain’s gender pay gap cannot be explained by different work patterns, or even by factors such as seniority or tenure.
+The ONS’ research revealed that approximately two-thirds (61 per cent) of Britain’s gender pay gap cannot be explained by different work patterns, or even by factors such as seniority or tenure.

 It concluded that, as a result of this, “it is possible” that sex discrimination “plays a part” in the overall gap.

-Commenting on the research, Sophie Walker, Leader of political campaign group, the Women’s Equality Party, said: “This analysis underlines the urgent need for new equal pay legislation and measures to call unequal work practices to account.
+Commenting on the research, Sophie Walker, Leader of the political campaign group, the Women’s Equality Party, said: “This analysis underlines the urgent need for new equal pay legislation and measures to call unequal work practices to account.